 欢迎使用-AnQi-CMS

-However, the chained use of these two filters will produce significant differences in their interaction results due to the order.
+However, the chained use of these two filters will produce significantly different interaction results due to the order.
 Understanding this difference is the key to using them correctly.

 Scenario one: firstaddslashes, thenreplace

-WhenaddslashesWhen executed first, it will first add a backslash before the special characters in the original string.
-This means that, subsequentreplacefilters will process aalready contains additional backslashesThe string.
-If yourreplacetarget of operation is those that have beenaddslashesadded backslashes or escaped special characters, then you need to make surereplacethe search pattern can match these escaped forms.
+WhenaddslashesWhen executed first, it will first add a backslash in front of the special characters in the original string.
+This means that subsequentreplacethe filter will process aone that already contains extra backslashesThe string.
+If yourreplacetarget operation is those thataddslasheshave been added backslashes or escaped special characters, then you need to make surereplacethe search pattern can match these escaped forms.

 {% set original_content = "这是一段包含\"重要信息\"的文本。" %}